Amirboroomand/php-language-programming/README.md

 PHP Loops

 Often when you write code, you want the same block of code to run over and over again a certain number of times.
 So, instead of adding several almost equal code-lines in a script, we can use loops.

+Loops are used to execute the same block of code again and again, as long as a certain condition is true.